leobudima/elogii-blog/content/how-to-prevent-late-deliveries.md

 Similarly, you should be transparent about the reason for the delay or missed delivery.

-Whatever it is, don’t sugercoat it.
+Whatever it is, don’t sugarcoat it.

 If the reason for the late delivery was the weather or traffic, **customers may forgive you**.